unavailable-2374/Hight_div-assembly/README.md

-# Zhou Lab @AGIS Hight-Div-Assembly-Pipeline
+# Zhou Lab @AGIS High-Div-Assembly-Pipeline
 This is a workflow that assembles high-diversity regions.

 Assembly